• Skip to primary navigation

 Red pizza sauce is spread in circles on top of a pizza crust with a ladle.

 This is the easiest and quickest pizza sauce you can make at home.
-I am telling you it takes 5 minutes tops.
-You need a quality tomato sauce and the right seasoning to make the perfect homemade pizza sauce.
+Grab a sieved tomato puree, also known as passata, and the right seasoning and make the perfect homemade pizza sauce.
 No cooking is needed.
 Mix, spread, and bake.

 Print Recipe Pin Recipe